linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/16 Exotic Options I.md

 - With a call, we give up cash to acquire stock.
 The dividend yield on cash is the interest rate.
 Thus, if we set  $\delta_S = \delta$  (the dividend yield on stock),  $\delta_K = r$  (the risk-free rate), and  $\sigma_{K} = 0$  (asset 2 is risk-free), the formula reduces to the standard Black-Scholes formula for a call.
 - With a put, we give up stock to acquire cash.
 Thus, if we set  $\delta_S = r$ ,  $\delta_K = \delta$  (the dividend yield on stock), and  $\sigma_S = 0$ , the formula reduces to the Black-Scholes formula for a put on stock.
 (Try this to verify that it works.)

 Example 3.
 Consider an option for which the owner receives a share of Microsoft only if Microsoft outperforms the S&P 500 index.
 This is a Microsoft call with the appropriately scaled S&P index as the strike asset.
-On January 5, 2011, the price of Microsoft was  $28 and the S&P Index was at 1276.56.
+On January 5, 2011, the price of Microsoft was  \$28 and the S&P Index was at 1276.56.
 Thus, one share of Microsoft had the same value as 28/1276.56 = 1/45.591 units of the S&P index.
-Microsoft's previous quarterly dividend had been$ 0.16/share, for an annual dividend yield of about 2.286\%.
+Microsoft's previous quarterly dividend had been\$ 0.16/share, for an annual dividend yield of about 2.286\%.
 The dividend yield on the S&P index was about 1.85\%.
 Their historical volatilities during 2010 had been 26.51\% (Microsoft) and 17.52\% (the S&P index) with a return correlation of 0.8361.
 The volatility of the relative prices,  $\sigma$ , is therefore

 $$
 \begin{array}{l} \sigma = \sqrt {0 .
 2 6 5 1 ^ {2} + 0 .
 1 7 5 2 ^ {2} - 2 \times .
 8 3 6 1 \times 0 .
 2 6 5 1 \times 0 .
 1 7 5 2} \\ = 0.
 1 5 2 6 \\ \end{array}